michael2012z/BitBible/markdown/KJV/files/Ps.md

 12. And gave their land for an heritage, an heritage unto Israel his people.

-13. Thy name, O Lord, endureth for ever; and thy memorial, O Lord, throughout all generations.throughout…: Heb. to generation and generation
+13. Thy name, O Lord, endureth for ever; and thy memorial, O Lord, throughout all generations.

 14. For the Lord will judge his people, and he will repent himself concerning his servants.